What we know about the Madison, Wisconsin, school shooter

 Wisconsin also has a child access firearm law that makes it illegal to recklessly store a loaded firearm within reach or easy access of a child younger than 14.

-Two such cases followed school shootings at an Oxford, Michigan, high school in 2021 and a Winder, Georgia, high school in September.

-CNN’s Michelle Watson, Eric Levenson and Holly Yan contributed to this report.
+CNN’s Michelle Watson, Eric Levenson, Holly Yan, Sarah Dewberry, Jillian Sykes, Caroll Alvarado, Taylor Galgano and Hanna Park contributed to this report.

 The-CNN-Wire